Road Trip Adventure: Story

-To measure a player's achievement, there are 100 "stamps" which he or she can earn, one of which is becoming president.
+To measure a player's achievement, there are 100 "stamps" which they can earn, one of which is becoming president.
 Stamps involve activities ranging from mini-games to doing small favors for other cars, and upon earning all 100, the player is eligible for a special surprise.
 As an example, one of the 100 stamps requires completing the player's picture album.
 To take a picture, the player can visit any of the 100 Quick-Pic Shops, denoted by black marks on the mini-map; after taking a picture, the owner (always a pink Toyota Vitz) will inform the player of the next shop's location.
 Another important stamp entails collecting all 100 Choro Q coins hidden in the cities around the world (with the exception of Cloud Hill).
 One of the residents of My City trades various parts and objects for Choro Q coins, and many of these parts can give the player a distinct advantage in other tasks, including winning the World Grand Prix.
 Each city contains a bar, whose owner can give hints as to the whereabouts of nearby coins.

 Additionally, a major recurring theme is populating "My City," the city which the player founds as the first resident.
 To build up My City, the player must talk to many different cars throughout the world and find those interested in starting a new life or building new homes or shops.
 As more and more residents move to My City, those residents' houses and shops appear throughout the city, each building being themed after the architectural style of its resident's hometown.
-Once complete, My City contains a school, fire department, police station, Q's Factory, Body Shop, Parts Shop, Paint Shop, parks, and residential houses.
+Once complete, My City contains a school, fire department, police station, Q's Factory, Body Shop, Parts Shop, Paint Shop, parks, residential houses and more.